kora-projects/kora-docs/mkdocs/docs/en/documentation/container.md

 When a component is required to always be initialized with application startup, even if it is not a dependency of other components, it is expected to use the `@Root` annotation over a factory method or class annotated with `@Component`.

-An example of such a component might be HTTP server, Kafka consumer, cache warming component.
+An example of such a component might be an `HTTP` server, a `Kafka` consumer, a cache warming component, or a runnable background task handler.

 ===! ":fontawesome-brands-java: `Java`"